10 businesses in Tulsa condemned following tornado damage

-OKLAHOMA CITY (AP) — Ten businesses in a shopping district of Tulsa were so badly damaged by a tornado that they have been condemned, including TGI Fridays and Whataburger restaurants where several people were injured, city officials said Monday.
+OKLAHOMA CITY (AP) — Ten businesses in a Tulsa shopping district were so badly damaged by a weekend tornado that they have been condemned, including the TGI Fridays and Whataburger restaurants where several people were injured, city officials said Monday.

-Notices were posted by city inspectors prohibiting 10 commercial structures located in the Highland Plaza district from being occupied or used following the tornado early on Sunday morning, just hours after many had closed in the busy midtown area.
+Notices posted by city inspectors prohibit 10 commercial structures located in the Highland Plaza district from being occupied or used following the tornado early Sunday morning, just hours after many had closed in the busy midtown area.
 The businesses are AT&T and Woodcraft stores, AspenDental, Panera, CarTec, Whataburger, TGI Fridays, The Flame Broiler, Vintage Stock and H&R Block.

 One of the most severely injured was in TGI Fridays and the other was inside the Whataburger, Bruer said.